jj10306/fuel_tool/README.md

 *Disclaimer*

 My intentions with this project were to get my feet (or fingers, rather) wet with web scraping and full stack dev.
-The frontend is minimal and far from jawdroppingly beautiful, but instead I wanted to take this project as time to learn the interactions between the database, the server-side, and the client-side
+The frontend is minimal and far from jawdroppingly beautiful, but instead I wanted to take this project as time to familiarize myself with the interactions between the database, the server-side, and the client-side

 *End Disclaimer*